GUDHI/gudhi-devel/src/python/doc/wasserstein_distance_user.rst

 is only a local minimum of the objective function.
 Initialization can be either given as an integer (in which case the i-th diagram of the list is used as initial estimate) or as a diagram.
-If None, it will randomly select one of the diagram of the list as initial estimate.
+If None, it will randomly select one of the diagrams of the list as initial estimate.
 Note that persistence diagrams must be submitted as
 (n x 2) numpy arrays and must not contain inf values.